 Trail description

-The waterfall on Lick Brook delivers one of the Finger Lakes region's most rewarding short hikes, combining dramatic gorge scenery with a spectacular cascade that plunges down rugged cliffs.
+The waterfalls on Lick Brook deliver one of the Finger Lakes region's most rewarding hikes, combining dramatic gorge scenery with spectacular cascades that plunge down rugged cliffs.
 Located within the Sweedler Preserve at Lick Brook and managed by the Finger Lakes Land Trust, this natural gem offers an accessible escape into pristine wilderness just minutes from civilization.

 The preserve features a network of well-maintained trails that accommodate everyone from experienced hikers to casual walkers looking for a peaceful nature outing.
 The main trail follows Lick Brook itself, winding through dense forests and alongside the rushing water as it carves its way through the dramatic gorge landscape that defines this corner of the Finger Lakes.